Jul 13, 2024

 Habit Pets allows users to co-parent a virtual pet by completing shared goals together, reframing self-care as connection and mutual accountability.

-Friends with a streak can adopt a pet together
+Friends with an active streak can adopt a pet together

 Goals are broken into playful missions (e.g., walking your pet)